MarcinMoskala/PreferenceHolder/README.md

 }
 ```

 It it suggested to do it in project Application class.
-As an alternative, there can also be added PreferenceHolderApplication as an name in application in AndroidManifest: ([example](https://github.com/MarcinMoskala/PreferenceHolder/blob/master/sample/src/main/AndroidManifest.xml#L12))
+As an alternative, PreferenceHolderApplication can also be added as a name of an application in AndroidManifest: ([example](https://github.com/MarcinMoskala/PreferenceHolder/blob/master/sample/src/main/AndroidManifest.xml#L12))

 ```
 android:name="com.marcinmoskala.kotlinpreferences.PreferenceHolderApplication"